machines-reading-maps/Tutorials-Newsletters/LinkedPasts_Workshop/welcome.md

 More information about "Reading and Linking Places in Text and Maps", and a link to register, can be found on our [Eventbrite page](https://www.eventbrite.co.uk/e/reading-and-linking-places-in-text-and-maps-tickets-219024988637).
 Please, remember to also register to [Linked Pasts](https://www.ghentcdh.ugent.be/linked-pasts-vii-symposium) if you wish to attend.

-In this space we will share useful resources for participants to the workshop that is taking place on 15 December 2021, 15:00-18:00 GMT
+In this space we will share useful resources for participants to the workshop that is taking place on 15 December 2021, 15:00-18:00 GMT.
+Before we start, here is a reminder of our [code of conduct](https://www.turing.ac.uk/events/policies-and-guidelines).

+Now we're ready to go!

+During this workshop we will look at different approaches to annotation of place references using two closely related platforms.
+In the first half, we'll be looking at annotation of place-names in text, using the popular Recogito annotation platform, devloped by Rainer Simon for Pelagios.
+In the second half, we will move on to a different version of Recogito that features machine learning capabilities thanks to the cmputer vision model called mapKurator and developed by Zekun Li and YaoYi Chiang.

 ### [Public instance of Recogito](https://recogito.pelagios.org/):